PhilipYip1988/python-tutorials/jupyter_install_ubuntu/readme.md

 ## Script Editor and Terminal

-The terminal is equivalent to a new session of the Linux terminal and starts with `(base)`, the base `conda-forge` environment:
+The terminal is equivalent to a new session of the Linux terminal and starts with `(base)`, indicating the (conda) base Python environment:

 <img src='./images/img_023.png' alt='img_023' width='600'/>